zendesk/linksf/docs/SETUP.md

 1. `open admin.html`

-Login using the credentials for the user you just added, then add a facility.
-Once saved, you will be able to return to the enduser app and see the facility in search results.
+Login using the credentials for the user you just added, then add a facility and service.
+From the Parse website, go to the Data Browser and set the permissions on the Facility and Service objects to have public GET and FIND permissions.
+You will be able to return to the enduser app and see the facility in search results.

 ### Making changes to the site